Law of truly large numbers

 The law of truly large numbers is the observation in statistics that any highly unlikely result (i.e., an event with constantly low but non-zero probability across samples) is likely to occur, given a large enough number of independent samples.
 It is not a mathematical law, but a colloquialism.
-The law has been used to rebut pseudo-scientific claims, though it has been criticized for being applied in situations which lack an objective probabilistic baseline.
+The law has been used to rebut pseudo-scientific claims.

 The observation is attributed to statisticians Persi Diaconis and Frederick Mosteller.
 Skeptic and magician Penn Jillette similarly said that "million-to-one odds happen eight times a day" among the roughly 8 million inhabitants of New York City.
 In another illustrative class of cases—which also involve combinatorics—lottery drawing numbers have been duplicated in close or even immediate succession.

 Examples

 Graphs of probability P of not observing independent events each of probability 1/n after n Bernoulli trials, and 1 − P  vs n.
 As n increases, the probability of a 1/n-chance event never appearing after n tries rapidly converges to 1/e.